mebauer/duckdb-python-basics/README.md

 Author: Mark Bauer

 # 1. Introduction
 Welcome to the beginner's guide to DuckDB's Python client!
 This tutorial was crafted during my own journey of acquainting with DuckDB's Python client and aims to provide newcomers with a basic foundation in utilizing the API.
-This guide is based almost entirely on the official [DuckDB Python documentation](https://duckdb.org/docs/api/python/overview) but in a Jupyter Notebook layout.
+The [duckdb-python-basics](https://github.com/mebauer/duckdb-python-basics/blob/main/duckdb-python-basics.ipynb) notebook is based almost entirely on the official [DuckDB Python documentation](https://duckdb.org/docs/api/python/overview) but in a Jupyter Notebook layout.
+The [data-analysis](https://github.com/mebauer/duckdb-python-basics/blob/main/data-analysis.ipynb) notebook provides a sample analysis of Green Infrastructure projects in NYC.

 While this guide serves as a valuable resource, I encourage users to complement their learning with the [official documentation](https://duckdb.org/) available on DuckDB's website for a comprehensive understanding.